 'There were no television sets in bars until eight years after FW was published, and no television sets in Irish bars for about twenty years later.
 And yet Joyce has a television set in the bar!'

 Robert Anton Wilson from an interview transcribed by Scott McKinney and published in 2012 on the OnlyMaybe blog.

-Here's the key passage.
+Here's the key passage, which Joyce wrote in December 1937.
 The pub drinkers have been listening to a double act, Butt and Taff, who are trying to tell the Crimean War story of 'How Buckley Shot the Russian General.'
 On page 349, the characters appear on the pub television screen, with Taff fading (becoming Tuff) and Butt emerging (becoming Batt).
 They are then replaced on the screen by the figure of the Russian General, a version of HCE:

 |A 1938 Baird television|

 This is an astonishing account of the working of television, merged with the Crimean War.
 'Charge of a light barricade' combines beams of light firing at the 'bombardment screen' with the Light Brigade charging the Russian guns at Balaclava.
 You can imagine how Joyce's imagination took off at the name 'Light Brigade'!

 Here's Erroll Flynn in the 1936 film, 'Charge of the Light Brigade'.
 If you've ever seen this on television, you will have experienced both the beams of light and the charging cavalrymen simultaneously.
 I wonder if Joyce saw this film, released just two years before his own Crimean War treatment.